Astros vs. Reds Player Props Betting Odds

-Jonathan India and Kyle Tucker are two of the players with prop bets available when the Cincinnati Reds and the Houston Astros meet at Minute Maid Park on Friday (first pitch at 8:10 PM ET).
+Player prop betting options for Kyle Tucker, Jonathan India and others are available in the Houston Astros-Cincinnati Reds matchup at Minute Maid Park on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!